 When she decided to leave teaching, she knew she would have to find a career that would allow her to continue building things—just as she’d built curricula—and growing through collaborative work.
 Software engineering seemed like the perfect fit.

-As she searched for a coding bootcamp that would enable her to transition to this new career, she learned about the Grace Hopper Program at Fullstack Academy, an all-women’s programming school.
+As she searched for a coding bootcamp that would enable her to transition to this new career, she learned about the Grace Hopper Program at Fullstack Academy.

 A Life-Changing Experience at Grace Hopper